BestNoob/pbsv.cfg/README.md

 Also Procon https://myrcon.net/ can be used with the BF4DB Plugin https://bf4db.com/plugin to protect your Battlefield 4 Servers.

+> [!IMPORTANT]
-Remember that you always have to register on their website to use their service for your servers.
+> Remember that you always have to register on their website to use their service for your servers.

 PBB = PBBans https://www.pbbans.com